TechnologyRediscovery/codenforce/docs/case/casescreen.md

 ![screenshot](img/nov10.png)

-## Adding a new person when creating an NOV
+## Add a new person when creating an NOV

 1. Select 'Choose addressee' after you begin a new draft.